praveenk007/ifttt/README.md

 # ifttt - if this then that
-is a simple-to-use rule engine which can be used to keep the conditional business logics outside the codebase.
+is a simple-to-use rule engine which can be used to keep conditional business logics outside the codebase.

 ### V1.0.0.8
 Added LIST_INTERSECTS to check if a given list in facts has any elements from the specified list in rules.